 With nearly 3,600 miles of coastline, Croatia offers no shortage of beautiful locales in which to swim, sun, and relax.
 If you’re looking for a local family beach, you can’t go wrong with Bačvice, located in popular Split.
 The expansive, shallow bay full of bathers is surrounded by cafés and shops, making it easy to enjoy a full day out.
 There are scores of picturesque, laid-back options as well: Zlatni Rat, the distinctive horn-shaped coast on the southern tip of the island of Brač, as well as the Pakleni Islands, which are a short boat ride from Hvar—home to its own gorgeous coastline.

-Croatia’s climate ranges wide depending on where in the country you are, but on average has dry, warm summers and wet, moderate winters.
-The Adriatic Coast, specifically, features a Mediterranean climate, so in the summer months you’ll want to stock up on sunscreen and water—and those beachside beverages will have an extra-refreshing effect.
+Croatia’s climate ranges widely depending on where in the country you are, but on average has dry, warm summers and wet, moderate winters.
+The Adriatic Coast, specifically, features a Mediterranean climate, so in the summer months you’ll want to stock up on sunscreen and water—and those beachside beverages will have an extra refreshing effect.

 Croatia boasts over two millennia worth of history, much of it incredibly well-preserved.
-In Split, the 1,700-year-old Diocletian’s Palace—essentially the emperor’s (massive!) retirement home—attracts thousands of daily visitors.
+In Split, the 1,700-year-old Diocletian’s Palace—essentially the emperor’s (massive) retirement home—attracts thousands of daily visitors.
 While Dubrovnik has turned into one of the top modern tourist destinations in the world, you don’t have to strain to see its ancient roots.
 Constructed in between the 1300 and 1400s, the old City Walls withstood the great earthquake of 1667 and still stand as a time capsule of the city’s rich history.
-Finally, in Pula stands one of the most well-preserved ancient Roman amphitheaters in the world; it’s still a venue for live shows, and by day is frequented by thousands of history buffs.
+Finally, in Pula stands one of the most well-preserved ancient Roman amphitheaters in the world; it’s still a venue for live shows, and is frequented by thousands of history buffs daily.

 Game of Thrones

-All throughout the summer the Adriatic Sea off Croatia’s coastline is dotted with amazing yachts.
-Of course, there’s Yacht Week, now scheduled for multiple periods throughout the summer, which attracts partygoers from around the globe.
-You can opt to splurge on a private excursion or just look out over the coast from the shore, guessing which celebs and high-rollers are in which stunning boats.
+All throughout the summer, the Adriatic Sea off of Croatia’s coastline is dotted with amazing yachts.
+Of course, there are multiple ways to enjoy this including Yacht Week, now scheduled for multiple periods throughout the summer, which attracts partygoers from around the globe.
+Or you can opt to splurge on a private excursion of your very own and take in the Croatian views from a slightly different perspective.
+You can even just look out over the coast from the shore, guessing which celebs and high rollers are in the stunning vessels.